TomChen-terminator/Industrial-Training/README.md

 Indoor Tracking System based on Inertial Measurement Unit

-This is the initial development of the project, so it is not perfect yet.
+This is the initial development of the project that I did during my 10 weeks of industrial traing.

+The system is not perfect yet. but I will make it perfect one day....

 IMU_Arduino_Code.ino is the Arduino code for the hardware.